sbasile-ch/auto_ssh/README.md

 * It requires `openssl` which could be not available for _SSH_ version not built on top of it.

-* There is no way, currently, to provide the master password if not just typing it.
-Ongoing development intends to relax this constraint, storing the _master password_ somwhere (`ENV-var`, `file`, ...) and requiring no sort of interactive input at all.
-This could be usefull, for not critical connections, especially once also the feature to have more than 1 _passwords-file_ (and so different _master passwords_ for each) will be implemented.
+* There is no way, currently, to have more than 1 _passwords-file_ (and so different _master passwords_ for each).

-* Currently there is in fact only 1 _passwords-file_ (with its own _master password_)

 * being an [expect](https://en.wikipedia.org/wiki/Expect) script, the script's flags (ex __-d__ and __-c__ or __-h__) are parsed still by _expect_ itself and not forwarded to be parsed separately.
 They then need to be preceeded by the usual end-of-options sequence: "--"
+This means that instead of just `auto_ssh -d clear.txt -mp` I must type `auto_ssh -- -d clear.txt -mp`

 ## installation